DroidsOnRoids/RxSwiftExamples/README.md

 ## License

-Moya-ModelMapper is available under the MIT license.
+RxSwiftExamples is available under the MIT license.
 See the LICENSE file for more info.